xmhafiz/fb-page-feed/README.md

 ## To use with **dotenv**
 - Look at [example code](https://github.com/xmhafiz/fb-page-feed/blob/master/example/index.php)
-- copy the `env.example` file to `env` and make sure fill all the required environment variable
+- copy the `env.example` file to `.env` and make sure fill all the required environment variable
-- detail usage please refer

 ## Todo
 - flexible query fields